Dean Hawkes

 Dean Hawkes is a British architect and award-winning academic.
-Born in 1938 he studied at Regional College of Art, Manchester and Clare College, University of Cambridge.
-His career combined practice, teaching and research:
+Born in Rochdale, Lancashire, in 1938.
+He studied at Regional College of Art, Manchester (Manchester School of Art) and Clare College, University of Cambridge.
+His career has combined practice, teaching and research:

 From 1965 – 1995 he taught and researched at the Department of Architecture at Cambridge University, where he was a founder member and, later, Director of the Martin Centre for Architectural and Urban Studies.
 He held the Chair of Architectural Design at the Welsh School of Architecture, Cardiff University from 1995 – 2002.
 He has held visiting professorships at the Chinese University of Hong Kong, the National University of Singapore, the Mackintosh School of Architecture, Glasgow School of Art, the Department of Architecture, Huddersfield University and the Leicester School of Architecture, De Montfort University.
 He is emeritus professor at Cardiff University and an emeritus fellow of Darwin College, University of Cambridge.

-Dean Hawkes was in practice with Stephen Greenberg as Greenberg and Hawkes.
+Dean Hawkes was in practice between 1982 and 1994 with Stephen Greenberg as Greenberg and Hawkes.
 Projects were widely published and won a number of RIBA Architecture Awards.
 They were exhibited at the Royal Academy of Arts, London and at the Venice Biennale.

 He has published numerous books and essays on architecture and contributed to many journals, including the Architects' Journal and the Architectural Review.